jlindeloef/carrotland/README.md

 ### UX
 This game are for those who wants to relax and play a non complicated game.
-I decided to only use numbers in both column and row because my daughter (5 years old) found it easier to only play with the num lock compare to shift between both letters and numbers that she don´t know so well yet.
+I decided to only use numbers in both column and row as earlier mentioned to maybe become easier for the younger player to find it fun.

 ### Users stories
 - As a user I want to enjoy playing Carrotland.